Visual Studio 2015 Quick Start

 - Clone or download the UE4 source code from Oculus’s GitHub repository here: https://github.com/Oculus-VR/UnrealEngine.
-To access this forum, you must hold a UE4 license, and you must have access to the private Epic GitHub repository (see https://www.unrealengine.com/ue4-on-github for details).
+To access this repository, you must hold a UE4 license and have access to the private Epic GitHub repository (see https://www.unrealengine.com/ue4-on-github for details).

 - If you downloaded a zip archive of the code, extract the archive contents to a directory where you would like to build the engine, e.g., C:\Unreal\4.13-oculus.
 We recommend installing to a short path, or you may have errors in the next step with files that exceed the Windows length limit for file names.
 Alternately, you can map your install directory as a Windows drive to reduce the path length.